 An annual competition which aims to discover the next generation of journalists and vloggers has launched at Staffordshire University.

-The launch event, which was held at the University’s broadcast newsroom in Stoke-on-Trent, was attended by teachers from schools across Staffordshire.
-Organised by third-year journalism and PR students, the Awards aim to inspire young people considering a career in media.
+Organised by third-year journalism and PR students, the Awards aim to inspire young people considering a career in journalism.

-Teachers can book a workshop at their school by emailing firstname.lastname@example.org.
+Teachers can book an e-workshop at their school by emailing firstname.lastname@example.org.

-Deadline for the competition is Friday 7 February, 2020.
-Full details on how to enter can be found here www.blogs.staffs.ac.uk/futurejournalist/
+Deadline for the competition is February 26, 2021 and full details on how to enter can be found on the competition website: www.blogs.staffs.ac.uk/futurejournalist/.

-All finalists from each of the five categories will be invited to a special award ceremony that takes place on Friday 20 March, 2020.
-The winner of each category will receive a £50 Amazon voucher and will be invited to take part in a Newsday Experience at the Staffordshire University Broadcast Newsroom.
+All finalists from each of the five categories will be invited to a special award ceremony to take place in March.